Elon Musk must still have his tweets approved by Tesla lawyer, federal appeals court rules

 The appeals court also rejected Musk’s prior restraint argument, saying parties entering consent decrees may voluntarily waive their First Amendment and other rights.

+Alex Spiro, an attorney for Musk, said in a statement: “We will seek further review and continue to bring attention to the important issue of the government constraint on speech.”

+Musk can appeal to the full 2nd Circuit or to the U.S. Supreme Court.

-Lawyers in the case did not immediately respond to messages seeking comment.
+Lawyers for the government did not immediately respond to messages seeking comment.

 The SEC was investigating whether the Tesla CEO’s November 2021 tweets asking Twitter followers if he should sell 10% of his Tesla stock violated an October 2018 settlement that Musk signed after the SEC brought an enforcement action against him alleging that his tweets about going private violated antifraud provisions of securities laws.

-In a written ruling in April 2022, Judge Lewis Limon said Musk sent the tweets without getting pre-approval.
+In a written ruling in April 2022, Judge Lewis Liman said Musk sent the tweets without getting pre-approval.

 Musk’s deal with the SEC called for Musk and Tesla to each pay $20 million in fines over Musk’s tweets about having secured funding to take Tesla private.
-The funding was not secured but Tesla’s stock price jumped in response to the tweets and trading in the shares was subsequently halted.
+The funding was not secured, but Tesla’s stock price jumped in response to the tweets.
+Trading in the shares was subsequently halted.

+Associated Press Auto Writer Tom Krisher in Ann Arbor, Michigan, contributed to this report.